Young Musicians at their Best

 HRCP strongly believes these (and many other) benefits come from the study of chamber music:

-- Advances better listening skills, as they can more easily hear the other parts in an ensemble and balance their own parts accordingly, in turn reinforcing cooperation and supportive aptitudes and the exchange of musical ideas
+- Advances listening skills, so students can more easily hear the other parts in an ensemble and balance their own parts accordingly, in turn reinforcing cooperation and supportive aptitudes and the exchange of musical ideas

-- Encourage the ability to read a score
+- Encourage and cultivate the ability to read a score

 - Inspires gifted players and emboldens less confident students